 Only those course and laboratory fees that are published in the online Schedule of Classes may be collected.
 Newly approved course and laboratory fees that are to be collected for the first time in the subsequent fall must be published in the fall Schedule of Classes.
 Departments should work directly with the Office of the University Registrar on having fees appear in the fall Schedule of Classes while they are under review.

 Professional fees are distinct and separate from course and laboratory fees which are associated to a course number.
-Please contact Academic Affairs regarding the approval process of professional fees.
+Please contact the Office of the Executive Vice Chancellor regarding the approval process of professional fees.

 Timeline and Approval Process

 In early fall, the Academic Deans are asked to request from their departments changes, deletions or new course and laboratory fees that are to be effective beginning with the fall term of the following academic year.
 The requests are submitted to the college deans offices through NUgrant.

 Deans submit the requests made by their departments to the Office of the Executive Vice Chancellor via NUgrant.
 Course and Laboratory Fees Request Forms submitted after this date will not be processed until the next annual review period.

 An advisory committee, consisting of three faculty members and two ASUN student representatives reviews and makes recommendations on the requests for changes, deletions or new course and laboratory fee requests.